-Check out the latest UPSC Mains Chemistry Syllabus 2019.
-Chemistry subject is the one of the optional papers in UPSC IAS Mains Exam.
+Chemistry Syllabus 2023: Check out the latest UPSC Mains Chemistry Syllabus 2023.
+The chemistry subject is one of the optional papers in the UPSC IAS Mains Exam.
 Earlier we’ve provided UPSC Mains Syllabus, Now we are providing UPSC Mains Optional Subject Syllabus of Chemistry Paper.
 There is only “ONE” optional subject to choose from the list of optional subjects which are given below.
 It comprises of two papers each of 250 marks.
-So, the optional paper has total 500 marks.
+So, the optional paper has a total 500 marks.
 In UPSC Civil Services Mains Exam, Chemistry is one of the Optional Subjects and consists of 2 papers.
 Each paper is of 250 marks with a total of 500 marks.
 Find below the UPSC Chemistry Syllabus for Optional Subject.

 Also Check: UPSC Mains Optional Subjects List